 While the Foundation has expanded its mission to support other philanthropic and educational programs, it remains whole-heartedly committed to the ZTA Scholarship Program.
 As educational costs rise, the number of scholarship applicants increases.

 Thanks to contributions from Zeta Tau Alpha alumnae chapters, collegiate chapters, members and friends, the Foundation awarded $642,171 to 271 graduate and undergraduates in the 2013-2014 school year, bringing the total amount of funds awarded in two years to over $1.2 million.The Foundation’s Scholarship Committee reviews applications and ranks them based on leadership in Zeta Tau Alpha, academic achievement (minimum GPA 2.9); active participation in chapter, campus and community activities; and financial need.
-Applications are released in January of each year and due March 1.
+Applications are due March 1.

 Founders Grants – Nine grants at a minimum of $9,000 each are given annually to those pursuing a post-baccalaureate degree.
 These grants are funded through a combination of endowed monies and funds from the General Scholarship Fund.